FinagleLord/Uniswap-Stop-Loss-Take-Profit-bot/README.md

 numbered 1-6.

 1. DAI_CONTRACT_ADDRESS                            <--- Default is testnet be sure to change contract addresses if you plan to use Mainnet!!!

 2. UNISWAP_EXCHANGE_DAI_CONTRACT_ADDRESS           <--- Default is testnet be sure to change contract addresses if you plan to use Mainnet!!!

 3. TRADING_AMOUNT

 4. STOP_LOSS_PRICE

 5. TAKE_PROFIT_PRICE

 6. GAS_SPEED_PREFERENCE

-Once these are filled out your on to the last step...

 INSTALL: